Tap to close

 Diversion of Corporate Opportunities

 Remedies in fiduciary law are designed to restore integrity and strip away advantage, not merely to compensate.
-The equitable jurisdiction of Canadian courts allows a wide range of responses tailored to the nature of the wrongdoing — and in many cases, the available remedies are far more powerful than those available in tort or contract.
+The equitable jurisdiction allows responses tailored to the wrongdoing, and in many cases more powerful than anything available in tort or contract.

 Disgorgement and Accounting for Profits